 - One Leg Stand: The defendant must stand on one leg for about fifteen seconds, without swaying or using arms for balance.
 Frequently, officers declare that the defendant failed this test because of a technicality, like elevating the wrong leg or holding it at the wrong angle.

 - Heel to Toe Walk: This test, which is also called the walk and turn, is a lot like the one-leg stand.
 Subjects must walk a straight line heel to toe without using their arms for balance or swaying.
 Test conditions often affect the outcome.
 For example, it is much harder to walk an imaginary line than an actual line, like a parking lot stripe.

-Many people do not know that thanks to the Fifth Amendment, they have an absolute right to refuse to perform these tests.
+Many people do not know that thanks to the Fifth Amendment, they can refuse to perform these tests.
 Most likely, that refusal will lead to an immediate arrest, but an arrest was probably inevitable at this point.
 If there are no field test results, there is generally no evidence that establishes probable cause for the arrest, and the state’s case could collapse like a house of cards.

 Reach Out to a Diligent Attorney